PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining `ConversionSession`/`LoweringContext` constant ownership and constant-fold updates for a bounded stale-map gap; layout, lowering-time producer, and synthetic-consumer mutation are now centralized.
+2. Apply the same scope only to the next contiguous registered-runner cluster after proving that no raw ModelIR mutator occurs inside its lifetime.
+The mixed-attention through dual-Mul/Concat block is the next candidate.
-3. Characterize pre-session behavior and a focused fan-out/no-op boundary before changing another handoff; do not introduce a second graph scan or a blanket post-lowering resynchronization.
+3. Add a focused index-construction count and preserve exact diagnostics and rule order before migrating that cluster.
+Never carry a scope across a legacy helper or introduce a blanket refresh.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
 5. Run only the focused synthetic/ownership/static checks unless the user asks